vincentbernat/last-resort-gateway/README.md

 Maintain last resort routes in the absence of any routing daemon.

+**Warning**: This project is not maintained.
+It happens to not suit my use case.
+The code is almost complete but some bits may still be missing.
+I never ran it for real.
+Don't use it.

 When a route for a given table is updated, a copy of it is made with a higher metric to serve as a last resort route in case the original route disappeared.
 This route is kept up-to-date except if the